RayBB/ruff/crates/red_knot_python_semantic/resources/mdtest/import/conventions.md

 ```pyi
 ```

-## Nested implicit re-exports
+## Nested non-exports

-Here, the import is being exported implicitly via a chain of modules.
+Here, a chain of modules all don't re-export an import.

 ```py
 # error: "Module `a` has no member `Any`"